Inigo Jones (1573 - 1652).

 Date of acquisition unknown.

-No size given - presumed to be life size.
+Unfortunately no size is given on the website - presumed to be life size.

 NB.
 Seven buttons on the waistcoat.
-Also the seams on the skull cap not visible on the Sotheby's Scheemakers marble bust (see below).
+Also the seams on the skull cap which are not visible on the Sotheby's Scheemakers marble bust (see below).

-It is difficult to tell from the photographs - I have not yet had the opportunity to inspect it closely - but it appears to be quite a fine bust underneath the usual thick coats of paint - in my experience it was easier to repaint these busts than to clean them and many exising 18th and 19th century busts are very thick with paint obscuring their finer details.
+It is difficult to tell from the photographs - it would be useful to obtain higher resolution images - I have not yet had the opportunity to inspect it closely - but it appears to be quite a fine bust underneath the usual thick coats of paint - in my experience it was much easier to repaint these busts than to clean them and many existing 18th and 19th century busts are very thick with paint obscuring their finer details.

-Inigo Jones Marble by Scheemakers alongside the Soane Museum Plaster Bust.
+Inigo Jones Marble by Scheemakers sold by Sotheby's alongside the Soane Museum Plaster Bust.

 These two busts are obviously related but the similarities beg the question - which came first?